Find Affordable College Courses

 $18,480 Average Tuition & Fees

-Salem State University did quite well in this year’s ranking of the best value schools for journalism students.
-It came in at #9 on the list.
-Located in the suburb of Salem, Salem State is a public college with a medium-sized student population.
+With a ranking of #9, Salem State University did quite well on this year’s best value schools for journalism students.
+Located in the suburb of Salem, Salem State is a public school with a medium-sized student population.

 Read full report on Journalism at Salem State University